- About Katanning SHS

 From Year 7, students have the opportunity to gain practical knowledge in areas such as food and nutrition and textiles through the study of Life Skills.
 This will provide them with valuable skills that will become ever more important as they reach adulthood.

 Students can choose to study Cooking where they are encouraged to build a sound knowledge of the skills required to work with food.
 The activities in class assist students to formulate valuable life skills in food preparation as well as understanding nutrition.
-These skills empower students to take control of their food choices and therefore their health and well being.
-Students will cover a range of topics throughout the two years of learning.
+These skills empower students to take control of their food choices and therefore their health and well-being.
+Students will cover a range of topics like; Convenience Food Vs. Home-Made Food, Food & Festivals Around the World, Menu Planning, Designing Labels and Fast Food.

-This course is available to Year 9 and 10 students as an option that includes sewing and cooking aspects.
-They develop the skills required to use a sewing machine, over locker and equipment required for cutting and pattern making.
-They also gain the knowledge of different techniques used in the construction of articles and garments.
+In Home Economics we cover sewing and cooking aspects.
+Students develop the skills required to use a sewing machine, over locker and equipment required for cutting and pattern making.
+This allows students to gain the knowledge of different techniques used in the construction of articles and garments.
+Students will have the skills to produce Appliqué Cushions, Boxer shorts/Dresses and Aprons.
+The cooking activities in class assist students to formulate valuable life skills in food preparation as well as understanding nutrition, safety and hygiene within the Home Economics room.

 Children, Family and the Community